-We are very excited to announce that our 8th AfriCamps location is opening right in the heart of the Cape Winelands!
-AfriCamps at Doolhof in Wellington will be welcoming guests from 14 December and bookings are already open.
+We are very excited to announce that our 8th AfriCamps location has opened right in the heart of the Cape Winelands!
+AfriCamps at Doolhof in Wellington opened on 14 December 2018 we happy glampers have been making memories ever since.
 Visitors from around the world return to South Africa time and time again to visit their favourite holiday destination, the Cape Winelands, but many may not know that Wellington is at the heart of it.
 Quieter and less explored than its busy and touristy siblings Paarl, Stellenbosch and Franschhoek, Wellington makes the perfect Cape Winelands escape.

 Within an hour’s drive from Cape Town, at the foot of the Groenberg Mountain you will find this friendly town.
 Renowned for beautiful Cape Dutch homesteads, its picturesque environment, gardens and wineries, Wellington will instantly creep into your heart with its small-town charm.

 Capetonians frequently visit the area for the historical Bain’s Kloof Pass’ breathtaking views, indigenous flora and fauna, hiking trails among crystal-clear rivers, and mountain biking – an adventure seeker’s dream destination.
 Closer to town, you will find a number of idyllic wine farms.
 Do not, we repeat, DO NOT pass by the opportunity to explore Wellington’s wine route.
 It is, afterall, the ‘hometown’ of most South African wines, seeing as 85% of the country’s root stock or ‘stokkies’ (the original stems of our vineyards) come from Wellington!